talibackend/Page-Comment-Adder/README.md

 # Page-Comment-Adder
 This snippet is used to add comments to a page.
-It uses an asynchronous pattern and auto-update.
+It uses an asynchronous pattern and auto-updates.

 /**This file contains all the procedure for using this code**/